 What is the Imik'simik trip?

 Sometime during April & May imik'simik rents the whole chalet and welcomes everyone to join the group for as long as they like.
 You can join for days, weeks or the whole period.
 That's up to you.
-Just send us an email (email@example.com) so we can reserve your place at the chalet and the car and make sure you can use a crash pad.
+Just send us an email (imiksimikbouldering@gmail) so we can reserve your place at the chalet and the car and make sure you can use a crash pad.
 During the trip you can do what you want; no program, just bouldering.

 Weather in oukaimeden

 Hard question to answer.
 Oukaimeden is located at and around 3000m altitude. but it's still Morocco.
 Which means it can be warm in the morning when the sun burns down on your head, and super cold in the afternoon when clouds roll up the High Atlas mountains.
 Best time to go bouldering?
 I would say between March and May, and between September and November.
 But anyway: winter and summer are very much possible as well.
 During winter you have the change to boulder in shirts while the ground is covered in snow.
 During summer you need to plan your sessions before and after mid-day.

 Clothing and other pack lists advice

 As the weather can change in the blink of an eye you need both warm (winter) and summer stuff.
 Nights can be freezing (literally) and days freaking hot - and everything in between these extremes off course.
 Take sunscreen with you and a head/cap.
 Especially in the first days when you are high up the mountain people tend to forget to protect themselves for the strong sun and can get seriously burned.